Progress report for ONE21-407

 2022 Cropping Season

 The winter and spring of 2022 were very difficult for this project.
 Between the lack of biomass on Field 1, the weed pressure and lack of a good cover crop stand on field 2, and the poor catch of alfalfa in field 3 the opportunity to plant corn was in accordance to this project were thwarted.
-However, we were able to get a solid stand of cover crops planted on a forth field and should be able to plant corn next spring on field 3 and field four.
+However, we were able to get a solid stand of cover crops planted on a fourth field and should be able to plant corn next spring on field 3 and field four.
 The highly irregular weather patterns we have experienced since the implementation of this project points to the challenges associated with these types of practices.
 The farmer is still actively engaged with the project and we have had the flexibility to attempt a successful planting of corn in 2023.

 Education & Outreach Activities and Participation Summary